Terry Samuels Is Back To Talk About Some Basic Website Schema Questions

 Terry Samuels: Yeah. results good or bad.

 Terry Samuels: Nope.
 I’m good.
 Looking forward to our next session.
-Like I said, I’m an open book.
+As I said, I’m an open book.
 So ask away.
 Now, if I can recommend something just let me know.
 I’ve had some people contact me about some odd-ball type websites and, “What scheme have you recommend?”
-You know what I mean?
+Do you know what I mean?
 So, no problem.
 Just reach out and we can see how we can help you.
-And then I love these things I’m looking forward for the next batch of questions.
+And then I love these things I’m looking forward to the next batch of questions.

 And, it’s like I said, this is a passion of mine and we test it all the time.
 And so, not that I wanted to become a guru at it.
 It’s just because I’ve been doing this so long, it’s kind of a, even though I’ve been doing schema, advanced schema for over a year, it’s still new to me because you can still go into a different competition, a different competitive market, a different town, different city.
 They’re all different.
 So…